What Does an HR Manager Do? (and How to Become One)

 If this type of work piques your interest, learn more about the ins and outs of this compelling career choice as well as the steps toward qualifying for a role as an HR manager.

-What Does an HR Manager Do?
+What is an HR Manager?

 Responsibilities of an HR Manager